itsravenous/flickr-photostream/readme.txt

 == Frequently Asked Questions ==

-= You can configure the plugin to show you more than one Flickr user's Photostream?  =
+= Can I configure the plugin to show you more than one Flickr user's Photostream?  =

 No. I will do this in the future.

-= You can configure the plugin to show the titles?  =
+= Can I configure the plugin to show the titles?  =

 No. I will do this in the future.

-= The justified grid works in IE8 or lower? =
+= Does the justified grid algorithm works in IE8 or lower? =

 No. I disable the justified grid algorithm if IE is lower than 9 (and I show an error message).